mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 “Maybe that’ll be a good thing.
 Hopefully that’ll help you move on from these confusing feelings.”

 One of Hyeji’s roommates and one of our classmates from STAT 340 ended up going to Chicken in the Kitchen with us.
 The graduate students were still there, but they left after about five minutes.
 The four of us then made some spontaneous plans to drive around Rock Canyon and Y Mountain.
 We listened to some country music and Taylor Swift and, of course, “As If It’s Your Last.”

 “‘Majimak cheoreom, ma-ma-majimak cheoreom (“As if it’s your last, as if it’s your l-l-last.”),’” Hyeji sang.

-We then went to the new Music Building on campus.
+We then went to the new Music Building on campus, and I played the Fantaisie Impromptu.
 On our way out of the building, it looked like something caught Hyeji’s eye.
 “There’s an organ!” she exclaimed.
 I heard her open the door and ask, “Hey, can you play something on the organ for us?”
 I didn’t realize it was a practice room with someone already there.
 But he was a good sport and played something for us.
 Dang, I didn’t realize Hyeji went out of her way like that.

 “It was fun!” she said when I dropped her off.
 “Thanks for hanging out!”